Red is a computer and video game enthusiast working as a Freelance Computer Troubleshooter. When not tinkering, he is gaming.

-Prison Architect is a new game (currently in Alpha) by Introversion Software, the makers of DEFCON (2007), Darwinia (2005), and Uplink (2001).
-The goal of the game is for players to simulate the designing, building and running of a prison according to their tastes.
-It is currently in Alpha, so it means that the developers are still working on its improvement before the final release.
-The game is available as Early Access on Steam.
+Prison Architect is a game published and developed by Introversion Software, the makers of DEFCON (2007), Darwinia (2005), and Uplink (2001).
+The goal of the game is for players to simulate designing, building, and running a prison according to their tastes.
+It was released on October 6th, 2015 after years in Steam's Early Access and development.
+The game is available on Steam.

 Creating Your First Prison